 window object.

-global is a global object in Node.js, but not in web browsers.
-So, you can use this to fix some cases where the code assumes that global is available.
+global is a global object in Node.js, but not in web browsers, so this replacement fixes code that assumes global is available.

 Replace values with JSON

---define can also be used to replace values with JSON objects and arrays.
+--define can also replace values with JSON objects and arrays.

 Replace values with other properties